vw79/ctmjam/README.md

 # Gacha Store
 The Gacha Store is where the player can spend coins they collect from enemies in order to purchase the skins of the character Biggie.
-There are different rarities for the skins which are **Common**, **UnCommon**, and **Rare**.
+There are different rarities for the skins which are **Common**, **Uncommon**, and **Rare**.

 ![Dressing Room Image](https://github.com/user-attachments/assets/652b0872-b480-45d2-b9fe-2c9050e2719d)